-SAO users should request an account following the instructions posted on the CF's web page.
+• SAO users should request an account following the instructions posted on the CF's web page.
 Accounts on Hydra are separate from CF, HEA, SI's Active Directory, or VPN accounts.
 Non-SAO users should request an account by submitting a request through the SI Service Portal.
 Accounts on Hydra are separate from SI's Active Directory, or VPN accounts.
+Please make sure you have completed the Hydra Moodle Training course before you submit the request.